 This collection contains materials related to Robert Cozens' work on the Masters of Tomorrow documentary film production.
 In addition to manuscript materials, this collection includes 20 Betacam SP tapes, 25 VHS tapes, and 1 PAL.

 Conditions Governing Use

 Born in Victoria, Australia, Robert Cozens graduated from the University of Houston in 1964.
-Working as a producer, director, writer, cinematographer, and photographer, Cozens aims to impact public opinion and policy in each aspect of his work.
-Cozens has produced award winning films such as CHICANO!: Fighting for Political Power and Living With Aids.
+As a producer, director, writer, cinematographer, and photographer, Cozens aims to impact public opinion and policy in each aspect of his work.
+Cozens has produced several award-winning films such as CHICANO!: Fighting for Political Power and Living With Aids.

 Most paper materials in this collection arrived in two binders, both labeled Masters of Tomorrow.
 Papers were removed and refoldered.
 The original order of documents within binders was maintained.
 Where possible, tabbed divisions and folder titles were also carried over.

 Materials were donated by Robert Cozens in 2016.

 - Script of description

 Part of the University of Houston Libraries Special Collections Repository

 University of Houston Libraries Special Collections